rubenhortas/rubenhortas.github.io/_posts/2022-11-04-overthewire-krytpon-levels-4-and-5-decrypting-vigere-cipher.md

 ---
-title: Decrypting vigenere cipher
+title: Overthewire krypton levels 4 and 5: decrypting vigenere cipher
 date: 2022-11-04 00:00:01 +0000
-categories: [cryptography, vigenere]
+categories: [overthewire, krypton]
-tags: [cryptography, vigenere, overthewire, krypton, personal, developments]
+tags: [overthewire, krypton, cryptography, vigenere, developments]
 ---

 In my free time I like to play around in [CTF (Capture The Flag or Wargames)](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)) platforms, learning a bit and, whith a bit of luck, solving some level or challenge.